Journal

 In 2022 Statz co-founded the project space and platform NOGOODS and the magazine bias: bodies in architecture and structures with Danja Burchard, now run with Francesca Scapinello.
 Recent design and curatorial projects include Hosting Space (June 2023) at Hordaland Kunstsenter in Bergen and Dissident Publics (May-June 2023) with NOGOODS and Exutoire at ROM for kunst og arkitektur in Oslo.
 Maike enjoys swimming, feminist science fiction and making furniture.

-*The above text was commissioned in collaboration with Stavanger municipality’s project NEBSTAR — New European Bahaus Stavanger.
+*The above text was commissioned in collaboration with Stavanger municipality’s project NEBSTAR — New European Bauhaus Stavanger.
 CAS and NEBSTAR have entered into a collaboration on a collection of texts that are part of CAS’ ongoing text series “Built Environments”.
 The series presents different approaches to urban development and different opinions on the design of urban landscapes.
 CAS has editorial freedom and editorial responsibility in this collaboration.